arx/ArxLibertatis/README.md

               \_/____________________/

-Cross-platform port of Arx Fatalis
+Cross-platform port of Arx Fatalis, a first-person role-playing game

 Arx Libertatis is based on the publicly released [Arx Fatalis source code](https://web.archive.org/web/20180105233341/https://www.arkane-studios.com/uk/arx_downloads.php).
 The source code is available under the GPLv3+ license with some additional terms - see the COPYING and LICENSE files for details.